 Robotic Process Automation, usually abbreviated as RPA, is growing in popularity with businesses and knowing what RPA is and what it can do is important.

 What is RPA?
-Robotic Process Automation or RPA for short, uses software ‘robots’ known as ‘bots’ to mimic human actions involved in carrying out manual tasks.
-This allows manual tasks to be automated by using bots, allowing the tasks to be repeated without any human interaction, thereby reducing the changes of any errors.
+RPA stands for Robotic Process Automation and uses software ‘robots’ known as ‘bots’ to mimic human actions involved in carrying out manual tasks.
+This allows manual tasks to be automated by using these RPA bots, allowing the tasks to be repeated without any human interaction, thereby reducing the chances of any errors occurring.
+Monotonous time consuming but repeatable tasks are good candidates for RPA.

 The RPA bots perform the tasks on a computer, using the same interface a human worker would, clicking as necessary, typing, opening applications, and using keyboard shortcuts in much the same way as a human operator would.